Lili Anna Vindics-Tóth: Career

 She was selected for the 2023 World Athletics Championships in Budapest in August 2023 and ran a new personal best time of 4:11.08.

 She won the Hungarian Athletics Championships in Budapest in June 2024, in the 5000 metres.
 She competed the 5000 metres at the 2024 European Athletics Championships in Rome, Italy, but did not finish the race.
 She set a national record for the mile run on the road of 4:37 in Brasov, Romania in September 2024.

 She won the Hungarian Indoor Athletics Championships over 3000 metres in February 2025, in Nyíregyháza.
 She competed at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands over 3000 metres, but did not qualify for the final.

+On 16 August 2026, she won the silver medal in the marathon at the 2026 European Athletics Championships in Birmingham, England.

+On 27 September 2026, Vindics-Tóth won the women's race in the Warsaw Marathon setting a new record by a woman by achieving 2:24:48.

 Personal life

 She is a member of the Sports Squadron of the Hungarian Armed Forces.
 She is married to fellow-athlete Balázs Vindics.